 Homemade Stovetop No Bean Beef ChiliGotta love a good pot of chili and personally, I love all kinds.
 With beans, without beans, spicy, not so spicy, I'm not one to argue that there is only one kind of chili.
 Let's enjoy them all!

-By the way, if you like beans in your chili, by all means add them!
-When I make a chili with beans, I usually add the canned red kidney beans, but use chili beans, or use whatever bean you like.
+By the way, this is an all meat chili, and without any filler stuff like tomato sauce, tomatoes or beans, this makes about a 6-cup batch of chili.
+If you're looking for it as a main dish, you may also increase the recipe as desired.
+You many also stretch it further by increasing the broth, adding canned stewed, diced tomatoes or tomato sauce, and one or two cans of beans, drained and rinsed, if you like beans in your chili.
+When I make a chili with beans, I usually add the canned red kidney beans, but use pintos, chili beans, or whatever bean you like, even a combination of them.
 Rinse and drain before adding to reduce the sodium.
 Don't get overwhelmed by the list of ingredients - it's all veggies and seasoning, and flavor y'all, and, most of it is just basic pantry stuff you probably have on hand anyway.

 Here's how to make it.

 First we need to chop up some onion, red bell pepper, green bell pepper, and jalapeno peppers.